mseeam99/MergeSortCpp/README.md

 2. Create an instance of the `MergeSort` class.

-3. Use the `sort` method to sort your array.
+3. Use/call the `divide` method, which will call `conquer` method to perform divide and conquer strategy to sort the vector.

 You can modify the program as needed to work with your specific requirements.